Sofiaskogelin/Weather-app/README.md

 # Weather-app
-Made a weather app with openweathermaps API
+Made a weather app with API from open weather map